haampie/FastPrimeSieve.jl/readme.md

 Short term:
 - Add a sensible, simple API that allows for iterating over prime numbers etc, such that this package can be contributed back to https://github.com/JuliaMath/Primes.jl.
+- So far I've assumed the O(√n log log n) cost of finding siever primes is negligible, but for sieving in a small, constant interval `m:n` instead of `2:n` finding siever primes can be the bottleneck.
+It might make sense to recursively call the sieving procedure to obtain the siever primes.

 Low-hanging fruit:
 - Multithreading (should be fairly straighforward)